coinspect/solana-assign-test/README.md

 # Disclaimer

 This repository contains a proof-of-concept (PoC) that demonstrates and reproduces a Solana transaction simulation bypass bug that previously affected certain Solana wallets.
 This content is provided for educational and research purposes only.
-Use at your own risk.

-## Important Notice

-- This vulnerability has been responsibly reported to all affected vendors.
-- All affected vendors have patched this vulnerability.
-- The code in this repository is not intended for malicious use.
-- Use of this code for any unauthorized or harmful activities is strictly prohibited.
+The authors and contributors of this repository are not responsible for any misuse of the provided information or code.

-## Potential Risks

-Without Coinspect's responsible disclosure and work with  vendors to remediate this vulnerability, the code in this repository could have been used to:
-1. Take over a victim's Solana account
-2. Transfer funds without proper authorization

 ## Responsible Use